studyathome-internationally/hub/docs/courses/embedded-systems/README.md

 This is achieved by starting on a higher programming level (system programing level) and gradually introducing them to the hardware programming level.

-In the course of this module students are able to train embedded programming skills within an beginner friendly development toolchain.
+In the course of this module students are able to train embedded programming skills within a beginner friendly development toolchain.
 :::

 ## Overview